A Slow And Meaningful Valentine

-This simple message of gratefulness will always be well received, and a handwritten note really is the oldest, and loveliest, way of showing that you care.
+This simple message of affection will always be well received, and a handwritten note really is the oldest, and loveliest, way of showing that you care.

-Rather than give someone a scented candle, give them the means to make that candle for themselves.
-I love that this kit contains everything you need to make two, so you can make them together – sharing the experience, and then think of the other as you burn your finished candle.
+Rather than give someone a scented candle, give them the means to make that candle themselves and…together.
+This kit contains everything you need to make two, sharing the experience, and then think of the other as you burn your finished candle.

 Giving something that someone will use everyday is a lovely way of making ordinary moments that bit more special.
 These beautiful mugs make a tea or coffee drinking into a delightful ritual, and make you a part of their every day.

 A beautiful gift for your fellow parent, and one that captures their love for your child along with your love for them both.

 As a creative business mentor and brand strategist, Fiona helps creative business owners get through the difficult, sticky patches in their creative businesses and lives, find clarity and build momentum.
 She’s also a writer, the maker of the There Are Other Ways podcast, and an enthusiast of coffee shops, carrot cake and beeswax candles.
 She’s based in Frome, Somerset, but works with creatives all over the world.